 Wrapping it Up

-- Use a slab of bacon or pancetta (about to inch thick) to saute in a soup pot with other aromatics like celery, carrot, onions, or leeks when beginning a soup.
+- Use a slab of bacon or pancetta (about an inch thick) to saute in a soup pot with other aromatics like celery, carrot, onions, or leeks when beginning a soup.
 The meat doesn’t necessarily have to stay in the final soup, but it will add enormous flavor to the whole thing.

 - Not making soup from scratch?
 Crumble pieces of cooked bacon into ready-to-eat soups, especially creamy soups like tomato, corn, or potato-leek.